ktatar/latent-timbre-synthesis/README.md

 We will install tensorflow using conda.
 If you have an NVIDIA GPU, please follow the GPU guide below.
 For all other hardware, please follow the CPU option.
 The code is compatible with both GPU, and CPU only; however training would take too long on CPU.
 I strongly recommend using a GPU if you plan to train new models.

-- Open your terminal (Anaconda Command Prompt for Windows),
+* Open your terminal (Anaconda Command Prompt for Windows),

-- Install tensorflow using conda: with GPU:
+* Install tensorflow using conda:
+..* with GPU:
 `conda install tensorflow-gpu=2.0.0`

-- only CPU:
+..* only CPU:
 `conda install tensorflow=2.0.0`

 3- Python Libraries

-- Activate your conda environment:
+* Activate your conda environment:
 `conda activate lts`

-- Install librosa for audio feature extraction
+* Install librosa for audio feature extraction
 `pip install librosa`

 For using the interpolate_two app

-- Install python-osc for osc communication
+* Install python-osc for osc communication
 `pip install python-osc`

-- Install sounddevice for Audio IO in python
+* Install sounddevice for Audio IO in python
 `conda install -c conda-forge python-sounddevice`

 4- Max 8 Libraries

-- For interpolate_two, install AudioMix from Max 8 Package Manager.
+* For the app interpolate_two, install AudioMix from Max 8 Package Manager.

 Enjoy...